What are Tax Benefits for Investment Properties in NYC?

 - Your payment will be equivalent to taxes that would be due if the property wasn’t exempt

-- Payment is the original tax paid on the property before acquisition
+- Payment is the original tax paid on the property before the acquisition

 - Payment for the initial pre-acquisition tax price phases out over time